Oncology in Finland

 Postoperative chemotherapy in oncology refers to the treatment of cancer with toxins that are capable of destroying cancer cells but have a relatively low impact on the patient’s normal cells.
 These drugs are called cytostatics.

 Cytostatic chemotherapy can be chosen as the primary method of treatment for malignant cancer, or as a supplementary treatment after surgery or radiation therapy (adjuvant chemotherapy).
 In some cases, it is applied before the planned surgery to reduce the tumour to an operable size (neoadjuvant chemotherapy).

 The administration of a course of chemotherapy requires great care because the agents used have a strong effect on tumour cells and, although to a lesser extent, also on the healthy cells of the body.

 In some cases, hormone therapy is effective, and it is especially used in breast and prostate cancer treatment.

 Yet another method of cancer treatment is immunotherapy, the purpose of which is to restore the ability of the immune system to fight tumour cells.
 To restore and enhance the immune system when treating oncological diseases, particularly lymphomas or breast cancer, special agents are used, including monoclonal antibodies.

-Radiation therapy is a special branch of oncology.
+Radiation therapy is a special branch of oncology also used in cancer treatment in Finland.
 Some cancerous tumours are especially sensitive to radiation (e.g. some lung cancers).
 Before starting radiation therapy, the area to be treated is carefully defined dusing computer tomography (CT) and a medical physicist calculates the dose of radiation.

 The principle of conventional radiation therapy (radiotherapy) is based on the different ability of normal cells and pathological tumour cells to repair DNA damage after radiation.
 The main mechanism involves the ionization of water molecules, leading to the formation of reactive free radicals that damage DNA and then cells.